Auo/ImgurSharp/README.md

 ```

 ### Exception
-If Imgure returned a response code that was not 2XX then a `ResponseException` will be thrown.
+If Imgur returned a response code that was not 2XX then a `ResponseException` will be thrown.

 ## License
 The MIT License (MIT)